Spot the mistake as Annan suffer 'short circuit' ticket moment

 - From the section Scottish

-Annan Athletic say a "short circuit moment" was to blame for a typo-laden match ticket with over 10 mistakes.
+Annan Athletic say a "short circuit moment" was to blame for a typo-laden match ticket with more than 10 errors.

 The ticket for the Scottish League Two match with Queen's Park had the visitors' name spelt incorrectly and claimed entry into Galabank was £62.